kleineluka/burial/README.md

 <!-- Features -->
 # Features 🐰
-- **Decryption Tool** ✂️: Easily decrypt .k9a files (images, audio, etc.) individually and recursively in folders.
-- **Resource Sifting** 🐠: Automatically export what you want: only want Ashley sprites?
-Of course you do!
-Or what about background audio only?
-Surprisingly good ost..
-- **Sprite Builder** 🥺: Create templates based on the sprites in game and export them to create your own new sprites!
-- **Game Tools** 🧬: Dump code from the game with various injection methods and enable tools like developer console inside the game.
-- **Mod Creator** 🪄: Please see the below list, as this is the feature that is in heavy development!
-- **Persistant Settings** 🍪: Automatically configure and save things like your TCOAAL installation folder to avoid having to input it a million trillion times..
+- **Decryption** ✂️: Decrypt files to .k9a, encrypt files to .k9a, sift through and export categories of resources, and generate templates of assets to make your own.
+- **Reversing** 🧬: Inject code into the game, export and deobfuscate the game's run-time code, manage NW.js SDK's, enable developer tools, and create/manage backups of your game files.
+- **Modding** 🖍️: WIP.
+- **Knowledge** 📔: WIP.
+- **Settings** 🍪: Save default configurations to reduce repetitive tasks.
-- **Optimised and Cross-Platform** 🦄: Executables are provided for Windows, Linux, and MacOS - and by using a Rust backend with OS native frontends, it's a super duper tiny program that can run on any potato!
+- **Optimised and Cross-Platform** 🦄: Executables are provided for Windows, Linux, and MacOS - plus, it's a super duper tiny program that can run on any potato!
 - **Pretty GUI** 🌸: Based on Ashley's colours, responsive, scales with your screen size, easy to navigate, all that stuff..
-- **By Fans, Not Thieves** 🥰: Burial uses byte-patching to modify/create game content so that assets don't need to be redistributed and a legal copy is required to use Burial.
+- **By Fans, Not Thieves** 🥰: A legal copy of the game is required to use Burial.
+Burial will **never** implement any anti-DRM tools.

-While not yet implemented (and even a lot of the above are WIP), here are some further planned and in development features..
-- **Sprite Builder -> Mixer** 🍸: Combine faces and busts to make cursed new things, or use your own artwork.
-- **Mod Creator -> Encrypt** 🩹: Easily encrypt your edited or new resource files back into .k9a format to be used in the game.
-- **Mod Creator -> Dialogue Creator** 💬: Create new dialogue scenes or edit old dialogue in the game.
-- **Mod Creator -> Replacer** 👝: Replace audio, sprites, etc. from the game.
-- **Mod Creator -> Additions** 🧩: Add new content into the game, like new sprites, audio, etc.
-- **Mod Creator -> Map Maker** 🗺️: Create your own maps!
-- **Mod Creator -> Voice Support** 🦜: TBA..
-- **Mod Creator -> Mod Bundler** 🎁: Bundle your mod up in one little preset to distribute!

-And much more, but this list and the software's organisation will probably change as I understand the game's code better and establish a modding framework..

-Burial will **always be open-source** and will **never** implement any anti-DRM tools.
-Support the game, sillies.

 <!-- Install -->
 # Install ☕